 Promenade des Anglais

-Stroll down nice Promenade des Anglais, a walkway along the glorious curve of the Bay of Angels, the Promenade des Anglais represents one of the best places to visit for beach lovers on holiday in the French Riviera.
+Stroll down the beautiful Promenade des Anglais in Nice.
+A walkway along the glorious curve of the Bay of Angels, the Promenade des Anglais represents one of the best places to visit for beach lovers on holiday in the French Riviera.

 Between mountains and sea

-Visitors to Nice can travel the length of the Promenade des Anglais in a number of ways - while it's one of the city's main thoroughfares, the promenade has also been pedestrianized to facilitate leisurely walks along the Mediterranean.
-It also has a dedicated lane for cyclists and skaters. if you fancy joining them, you can rent skates, scooters and bikes from Roller Station, or a blue city bike (Vélobleu).
-The adjacent strip of beach also means there will be no hurry to rush along the Promenade des Anglais if you prefer a day in the sun.
+Nestled between the hills and the sea, Promenade des Anglais is ideal for people who want to soak in local vibe but do not want to be far from the beaches.
+Visitors to Nice can travel the length of the Promenade des Anglais in a number of ways, including a leisurely walk or a scenic bike ride.
+While it's one of the city's main thoroughfares, the promenade is pedestrianized and offers a safe, friendly, and paved route for everyone.
+It has a dedicated lane for cyclists and skaters.
+If you want to join them, you can rent skates, scooters and bikes from nearby shops in the area of try the famous blue city bikes, Vélobleu.
+The adjacent strip of beach also means that you need to be in a hurry to rush along the Promenade des Anglais if you prefer a day in the sun.